 Fill the shallow basin with just enough white vinegar to submerge your jewelry, and then drop everything in there.
 Soak your jewelry for about 15 minutes, with some slight agitation punctuating the natural cleaning process.
 After soaking, grab your trust soft-bristled toothbrush and begin brushing away at the verdigris.

 You will probably notice that after a quarter of an hour, plenty of dirt and much have already been carried away by the white vinegar.
-If this is the case and you are satisfied with how your jewelry look (especially costume jewelry, which are sometimes easier to clean), then rinse the jewelry and pat dry.
+If this is the case and you are satisfied with how your jewelry look (especially costume jewelry, which is sometimes easier to clean), then rinse the jewelry and pat dry.
 A few more minutes of air drying won’t hurt either, as this will ensure that there is zero moisture before you stash the jewelry again.

 Hydrogen peroxide can easily clean silver and gold jewelry, as well as fake jewelry/costume jewelry.
 As we have discussed earlier, it can be used as a boosting agent to remove muck and grime once combined with baking powder.